comprobo25/comprobo25.github.io/assignments/computer_vision_project.md

 For this project, you should work with one other student.
 Since we have an odd number of students in the class, one team of three will be allowed.

-Please fill out [this Google Sheet](https://docs.google.com/spreadsheets/d/13o6yErKLus7AsdG2PzH4Fh0Jno3YeTf1mArE_2uPMQM/edit?usp=sharing) when you have a project team and Github repo.
+Please fill out (<a-no-proxy href="https://docs.google.com/spreadsheets/d/13o6yErKLus7AsdG2PzH4Fh0Jno3YeTf1mArE_2uPMQM/edit?usp=sharing">this Google Sheet</a-no-proxy> when you have a project team and Github repo.

 ## Project Topic